cossacklabs/product-docs/acra/faq/_index.md

 ### What happens if I lost Acra master key?

-Uh-oh, you believe that you've backed up the key and it's stored in KMS.
+Uh-oh, we believe that you've backed up the key and it's stored in KMS.
 Right?
 Please refer to [Key management / Troubleshooting guide](/acra/security-controls/key-management/troubleshooting/#losing-the-keys) to learn more.